 The \active_blades folder may contain additional references to other blades; additional blades come supplied with the Deployment framework package by default.

-For more on this procedure, see this guide.
+For more on this procedure, see Deploy Platform components to the Framework.

 Configuring the adapter blades